anton25360/js-sunrise/README.md

 # TS Sunrise
-A web app that determines local sunrise & sunset times.
+A web app that determines random sunrise & sunset times.
 Written in TypeScript
 ### Other
 Run TS compiler with `tsc -w`